Koszul Duality for Quadratic Monomial Algebras: Introduction

 \section{Introduction}

 Quadratic monomial algebras form a distinguished class of graded algebras that arise naturally in several areas of mathematics, including the representation theory of finite-dimensional algebras, the theory of semisimple Lie algebras, and homological mirror symmetry.
-In the representation theory of associative algebras, they provide a rich source of examples and counterexamples for testing conjectures and investigating homological phenomena.
-For instance, it is well known that, for monomial algebras, the big finitistic dimension need not coincide with the small finitistic dimension, while the latter is always finite; see~\cite{12,29}.
+In the representation theory of finite-dimensional algebras, they provide a rich source of examples and counterexamples for testing homological conjectures and investigating homological phenomena.
+For instance, it is well known that, for monomial algebras, the big finitistic dimension need not coincide with the small finitistic dimension, whereas the latter is always finite; see~\cite{13,33}.

-In the context of semisimple Lie algebras, quadratic monomial algebras already appear in classical situations.
+These algebras already appear in classical representation-theoretic settings.
 For example, the principal block \(\mathcal{O}_0\) of the Bernstein--Gelfand--Gelfand category \(\mathcal{O}\) associated with \(\mathfrak{sl}_2(\mathbb{C})\) is equivalent to the category of finite-dimensional modules over the algebra given by the quiver

-see~\cite[Theorem~5.3.1]{23}.
+see~\cite[Theorem~5.3.1]{25}.

-Moreover, in the framework of homological mirror symmetry, quadratic monomial algebras are closely related to Fukaya categories; see~\cite{4,14,19}.
-In both the commutative~\cite{11} and noncommutative~\cite{13} settings (see also Theorem~2.3), these algebras are known to be Koszul: every simple module generated in degree~\(0\) admits a linear projective resolution, and their Koszul duals are again quadratic monomial algebras.
-This self-duality property makes them particularly well suited for the study of Koszul duality phenomena.
+Moreover, these algebras also arise naturally in homological mirror symmetry through their connections with Fukaya categories; see~\cite{4,15,22}.
+In both the commutative~\cite{12} and noncommutative~\cite{14} settings, they are known to be Koszul (see also Theorem~2.3): every simple module generated in degree~\(0\) admits a linear projective resolution, and the Koszul dual of such an algebra is again quadratic monomial.
+This stability under Koszul duality makes this class of algebras particularly well suited for the study of derived and singular Koszul dualities.

-Despite their importance, comparatively little is known about the bounded derived categories of quadratic monomial algebras.
-Apart from the general Koszul duality framework developed in~\cite{5}, no explicit description of these categories is currently available in this level of generality.
-Much of the existing literature has therefore focused on special subclasses, such as gentle algebras, motivated in part by their connections with Fukaya categories; see, for example,~\cite{14,19}.
+Despite their importance, comparatively little is known about their bounded derived and singularity categories in full generality.
+Apart from the general framework developed in~\cite{5}, explicit descriptions of these categories remain largely unavailable.
+Much of the existing literature has therefore focused on special subclasses, motivated in part by their connections with Fukaya categories and homological mirror symmetry; see, for example,~\cite{14,19}.